History of same-sex unions: Policy of the early Christian Church and Middle Ages

 After the Middle Ages in Europe, same-sex relationships were increasingly frowned upon and banned in many countries by the Church or the state.
 Nevertheless, Historian John Boswell argued that Adelphopoiesis, or brother-making, represented an early form of religious same-sex marriage in the Orthodox church.
 (However, the historicity of this interpretation is contested by the Greek Orthodox Church, and Boswell's scholarship critiqued as being of dubious quality by theologian Robin Darling Young.)
 Alan Bray saw the rite of Ordo ad fratres faciendum ("Order for the making of brothers") as serving the same purpose in the medieval Roman Catholic Church.

-In late medieval France, it is possible the practice of entering a legal contract of "enbrotherment" (affrèrement) provided a vehicle for civil unions between unrelated male adults who pledged to live together sharing ‘un pain, un vin, et une bourse’ – one bread, one wine, and one purse.
+In late medieval France, it is possible the practice of entering a legal contract of "embrotherment" (affrèrement) provided a vehicle for civil unions between unrelated male adults who pledged to live together sharing ‘un pain, un vin, et une bourse’ – one bread, one wine, and one purse.
 This legal category may represent one of the earliest forms of sanctioned same-sex unions.

-The Catholic Church has always maintained that marriage (also called Holy Matrimony) is a Sacrament instituted by Christ, between a baptized man and a baptized woman.
+The medieval Christian church, taking the lead of Augustine, developed the sacramental understanding of matrimony.
+However, even at this stage the Catholic Church did not consider the sacraments equal in importance.
+"Catechism of the Catholic Church – The sacrament of the Eucharist".
+Archived from the original on 18 August 2016.
+Retrieved 7 November 2016.
+Marriage has never been considered either to be one of the sacraments of Christian initiation (Baptism, Confirmation, Eucharist) or of those that confer a character (Baptism, Confirmation, Holy Orders).